-Long before the Europeans came, the Iroquois were a tribe that lived across most of New York, Pennsylvania, and Eastern Canada.
+Long before the Europeans came, the Iroquois tribe lived across most of New York, Pennsylvania, and Eastern Canada.
 Like most societies, they had a creation story.

 Have you heard Stephen Hawking’s version?

-“Long ago, a famous astronomer was told by an elderly lady that science was all wrong.
+“Long ago, the famous physicist was told by an elderly lady that science was all wrong.
 The world, she said, rests on the back of a giant turtle.
-When the astronomer asked what the turtle stands on, she replied: ‘You’re very clever, young man, very clever.
-But it’s turtles all the way down.’”
+When Hawking asked what the turtle stands on, she replied: ‘You’re very clever, young man, very clever — but it’s turtles all the way down.’”

 In business, turtles all the way down is what well-informed people call those who dodge the tough questions because they haven’t any facts

-The third day, she asked her department heads some hard questions and was pleasantly surprised to discover how easily she could determine which ones had real facts supporting their claims and which ones had to pull their heads back into their shells.
+A top executive and I spent two days together.
+On the third day, she asked her department heads some hard questions.
+She was pleasantly surprised to discover how easily she could determine which ones had real facts supporting their claims and which ones had to pull their heads back into their shells.
 She said it was like using truth serum.